priyank21116/Go-cart/README.md

+# About
+Its an web app currently underbuild.
+Its one step solution for malls and shop.

+## Tech Used

+- React
+- Tensorflow
+- Firebase database
+- fire base Auth
+- keras - opencv
+- Material-ui

+- Vscode
+- Jupyter Notebook

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).